 I started a project ages ago, a game that was to be a shooter intended to help students learn phonics.
 The ship shoots sound bullets; all the enemies have letters on their ships and are only vulnerable to the sounds those letters make.
 Some ships are therefore only vulnerable to one sound, while a C ship, for example, is vulnerable to two.

 I can’t remember why I stopped working on it.
 Judging by the last time I accessed the project, it might have had to do with Ultra Hat Dimension and our decision to polish and ship the prototype we made for Ludum Dare.
-Regardless, it’s been a good long time, and although I opted to continue using the Godot Engine to make it, I decided to start again from the ground up.
-Continue reading
+Regardless, it’s been a good long time.
+Although I opted to continue using the Godot Engine to make it, I decided to start again from the ground up.

 The Cheeky Child

 At the beginning of every one of my classes (at all levels of education from preschool to high school), I ask each student, “How are you?”
-This would take too much time if I had more students, but as things stand it’s a good, regular way to start the class.
-The fact that all the students know it also gives me a way to use English with them every time I see them around town.
+This would take too much time if I had more students.
+As things stand it’s a good, regular way to start the class.
+All the students knowing it also gives me a way to use English with them every time I see them around town.
 Unless a kid is obstinate and doesn’t want to respond — which happens sometimes — I’m guaranteed to be able to toss some English back and forth with every kid in town.